brucemoran/rescueSomaticVariantCalls/README.md

  ```

 [[**Running**]]
--Make RData containing GRanges of multiple samples from VEP-annotated and raw VCFs
+- Make RData containing GRanges of multiple samples from VEP-annotated and raw VCFs
  Following variant calling with CallerX which is in directory structure: /data/project/analysis/WGS/calls/CallerX
  ```
  Rscript --vanilla $SCRIPTDIR/vepVCF_to_GRangesRData.caller.R \